justeattakeaway/pie/apps/pie-docs/src/components/chip/overview/overview.md

 ### Input

-Input chips represent information used in fields, such as an entity or different attributes.
+Input chips usually represent an entity or different attributes.
+They can be added or removed within input fields.

 {% contentPageImage {
     src:"../../../assets/img/components/chip/usage-input.svg",